 IoT based Smart Farming improves the entire Agriculture system by monitoring the field in real-time.
 With the help of sensors and interconnectivity, the Internet of Things in Agriculture has not only saved the time of the farmers but has also reduced the extravagant use of resources such as Water and Electricity.
 It keeps various factors like humidity, temperature, soil etc. under check and gives a crystal clear real-time observation.

-The following are the benefits of adopting IoT in Agriculture-
+The following are the benefits of adopting new technology - Internet of Things in Agriculture:

 1. Climate Conditions: